Welcome to PApl8s.com!

 New Posts Every Sunday by 8 AM!

-Here is the latest batch of plate types to be spotted on the new "Let Freedom Ring" base: Press Photographer (personalized), Afghanistan and Iraq Veteran (personalized), Lock Haven University, and University of Scranton.
-Thanks to Stefan Aleo, James Ruppert, and John Clark for the pictures - keep them coming!
+Here is the latest batch of plate types to be spotted on the new "Let Freedom Ring" base: Press Photographer, Antique Motorcycle, and Villanova University.
+Thanks to Joe, Aaron Shirk, and yours truly for the pictures - keep them coming!

 LEGISLATION UPDATE: